 What would you do with more a more productive team?

 Imagine the new levels of productivity you could attain.
 How many more projects, per year, could you get done with your technicians on task instead of driving?
 Not only will that save you tons in your budget, but it will impress all of your superiors for getting more done without hiring new employees or sacrificing productivity in another area.

 To get started protecting your network - and your bottom line - I recommend taking a few minutes to read the free Network Alarm Monitoring Fundamentals White Paper from DPS Telecom.

 With the right information, you'll be off to a good start in choosing the right remote control solution and not an expensive mistake.
 If you're interested in seeing an example of a remote monitoring and control solution then I suggest the NetGuardian G5 16S build option.
 This device features 32 discrete alarm inputs, 8 analog alarm inputs, 8 control relays, and 16 serial data ports.
 With this device you'll have plenty most medium to large sites with additional remote control capacity to save you time and money.

 To learn more about remote monitoring control or the NetGuardian G5 16S, call (1-800-693-0351) or email (email@example.com) the monitoring experts at DPS Telecom.
 They can answer your questions, help you design the perfect-fit solution, or even provide you with a free ROI analysis - so you can see how fast a good monitoring solution will pay for itself.

 Don't leave your network vulnerable any longer - call today.

-It's 5:03 PM on Thursday at our Fresno, CA, USA headquarters.
-It's late in the day, but we promise to start on your quote first thing in the morning.
+It's 3:10 AM on Friday at our Fresno, CA, USA headquarters.
+It's early in the morning, but we'll start on your quote as soon as we get into the office.